AnnNaserNabil/AnnNaserNabil.github.io/_posts/2025-01-31-EDA-projects.md

 Whether you're a data enthusiast, aspiring data scientist, or recruiter, this repository showcases my skills in exploring, analyzing, and visualizing data.

 ## 📩 Connect
-If you have feedback or want to collaborate, feel free to reach out via [GitHub Issues](https://github.com/yourusername/eda-projects/issues) or connect with me at [Your Email/LinkedIn/Twitter].
+If you have feedback or want to collaborate, feel free to reach out via [GitHub Issues](https://github.com/AnnNaserNabil/eda-projects/issues) or connect with me at [ann.n.inability@gmail.com].

 ---